insure logo

 Least expensive ZIP codes

-The most affordable ZIP code in Minnesota for bundling home and auto insurance is 55920, with an average rate of $3,172.
-Below are the 10 least expensive ZIP codes.
+The least expensive ZIP code in Minnesota for home and auto insurance bundling is 55920 at an average rate of $3,172.
+See the 10 least expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference